 In that case, take a look at this chart:

 Clearly, shoppers are spending a massive amount of money during the holiday season.
-For eCommerce store owners, this is a big opportunity to cash in and make big profits.
+For

 When Should You Plan Your Holiday Promotions?

 The short answer to this question would be: as early as possible.

 To be more exact, you should start planning your holiday promotions from late September to early October.

 Traditionally, the shopping season doesn’t begin in earnest until late November (Thanksgiving).
 However, more and more shoppers are starting their shopping early to beat the season rush and take advantage of Halloween promotions.

 In fact, a Google survey revealed that more than 29% of shoppers started their shopping before Halloween.
 According to PopSugar, this number is as high as 42% for women shoppers.